RxSwiftCommunity/RxFlow/README.md

 <span style="float:none" />

 # About
-RxFlow is a navigation framework for iOS applications based on a Flow Coordinator pattern.
+RxFlow is a navigation framework for iOS applications based on a **Reactive Flow Coordinator pattern**.

 This README is a short story of the whole conception process that led me to this framework.